-5. Agreement with PSE - Funding is provided for the collective bargaining agreement between Public School Employees of Washington (PSE) and Central Washington University.
-The agreement includes a 2 percent increase in base wages, effective July 1, 2015; a 1.8 percent increase in base wages, effective July 1, 2016; a 2.5 percent salary adjustment for targeted classifications; and a change in standby pay rate.
-(General Fund-State, Institutions of Higher Education-Dedicated Local Account-Nonappropriated, Institutions of Higher Education-Grant and Contracts Account-Nonappropriated, Institutions of Higher Education-Operating Fees Account-Nonappropriated)
+^{4.} Agreement with WFSE - Funding is provided for the collective bargaining agreement between Central Washington University and the Washington Federation of State Employees (WFSE).
+The agreement includes a general wage increase of 3 percent, effective July 1, 2015; a general wage increase of 1.8 percent effective July 1, 2016; an extension of call back pay to law enforcement officers; an increase in law enforcement officer footwear reimbursement; an increase in the hourly rate for shift premium; and an increase in the ranges for selected classifications.
+(General Fund-State, Institutions of Higher Education-Dedicated Local Account-Nonappropriated, Institutions of Higher Education-Operating Fees Account-Nonappropriated)